School: Mundelein Seminary

 Who is your favorite saint and why?

 Saint John Paul II.
 He is just such a wonderful example of a humble, holy man and priest that encourages me each day in my journey toward holiness.
-I feel that you are drawn to some saints on your own, and then some saints seek you out.
-A classmate of mine recommended a book about him that inspired me and I began to dive into his life.
-This summer, I was able to travel to his native country of Poland for World Youth Day.
-We had the pleasure of celebrating Mass at the residence of the Archbishop of Krakow where he was secretly ordained to the priesthood in 1946.
+Sometimes, I feel that you are drawn to some saints on your own, and then some saints seek you out or even chase you down!
+Someone once recommended a book about him that inspired me and I began to dive into his life.

 In a nutshell, what is your vocation story?
 How did you feel called to the priesthood?

 In a nutshell, I went off to college not very rooted in my faith.
 Gradually, God began to draw near to me and I started getting more serious about my faith.
 I felt the call to the priesthood later in college but pushed it away for several years as I entered the workforce as a CPA at a public accounting firm.
 Once I realized the call wasn’t going away, I began to get more serious about my discernment and try to surrender more to God’s will each day.
 I went on a couple discernment retreats, visited the seminary and finally made the move to enter seminary.
-I was just ordained a Deacon in May of this year and am starting my final year of seminary at Mundelein seminary now and there is honestly no place I would rather be or nothing else I would rather be doing that being formed to be a priest of Jesus Christ.
+I was just ordained a Deacon in May of this year and am starting my final year of seminary at Mundelein seminary.
+There is honestly no place I would rather be or nothing else I would rather be doing that being formed to be a priest of Jesus Christ.

 What is seminary life like for you?

 Seminary life is very enjoyable.
 I really enjoy the fraternity with diocesan brothers and classmates.
 One thing that I really appreciate is the structured environment that allows me to develop my prayer life and grow interiorly in Christ.
 I found it hard to structure a prayer life when I was working full time before seminary.

 What do you look forward to about being a priest?